 This will test a landscape scale approach to managing the spaces along the Stour Valley corridor – bringing landowners, user groups and professionals together to enhance the area for nature, visitors and the local economy.
 This will include researching habitat evaluation, biodiversity improvements, water management, pollution and flood alleviation along the river.

 Funding through the FPA has given this project a real boost, bringing in Landstory Design Ltd who are co-ordinating engagement with partners, communications and direction with governance.
 Their brief is to develop a strategy that tells us how to make the park a reality over the next few years.
-More detail can be found on the Dorset Local Nature Partnership website.
+More detail can be found on the Stour Valley Park website.

 We'll develop a new volunteering programme for all parks and green spaces opportunities that will engage and improve people’s health and wellbeing, reduce social isolation, increase skills and connect communities.